G20 | Ember

 Share of electricity from fossil fuels

-41% of G20’s electricity was generated from clean sources last year, above the global average of 39%.
+44% of G20’s electricity was generated from clean sources last year, similar to the global average of 43%.

 The G20 (Group of Twenty) is a forum for the world’s largest economies.
-The G20 accounted for 84% of the world’s electricity demand in 2023 and 93% of global coal generation.
+G20 countries accounted for 84% of the world’s electricity demand, and 93% of global coal generation in 2025.

-South Africa has been the G20 country with the highest share of coal generation since 2015, followed by India.
-Since 2015, Indonesia has overtaken China and Australia and became the country with the third highest share of coal generation in 2023.
+South Africa has been the G20 country with the highest share of coal generation since 2015 and remained so in 2025 at 81%, followed by India at 71%.
+Since 2015, Indonesia has overtaken China and Australia, and in 2025 continued to have the third highest share of coal generation in the G20 at 62%, ahead of China at 54% and Australia at 43%.

 Anchor point: Data